sazonovanton/SirChatalot/README.md

 * OpenAI.SecretKey: The secret key for the OpenAI API.
 * OpenAI.ChatModel: The model to use for generating responses (learn more about OpenAI models [here](https://platform.openai.com/docs/models/)).
 * OpenAI.ChatModelPrice: The [price of the model](https://openai.com/pricing) to use for generating responses (per 1000 tokens, in USD).
-* OpenAI.WhisperModel: The model to use for speech recognition (Speect-to-text can be powered by `whisper-1` for now).
-* OpenAI.WhisperModelPrice: The [price of the model](https://openai.com/pricing) to use for speech recognition (per minute, in USD).
 * OpenAI.Temperature: The temperature to use for generating responses.
 * OpenAI.MaxTokens: The maximum number of tokens to use for generating responses.
 * OpenAI.MinLengthTokens: The minimum number of tokens to use for generating responses.
 Optional, default 100.
-* OpenAI.AudioFormat: The audio format to convert voice messages (`ogg`) to (can be `wav`, `mp3` or other supported by Whisper).
-Stated whithout a dot.
-* OpenAI.TranscribeOnly: If set to True, will only provide Video/Audio transcript.
-If False, it will also answer the message.
 * OpenAI.SystemMessage: The message that will shape your bot's personality.
 * OpenAI.MaxSessionLength: The maximum number of user messages in a session (can be used to reduce tokens used).
 Optional.
 * OpenAI.ChatDeletion: Whether to delete the user's history if conversation is too long.
 Optional.